The 7 Simple SEO Mistakes That Are Killing Your Content Marketing Strategy

 High-quality, informative content is one of the most important success factors in B2B marketing.

 In fact, research shows that 89% of B2B marketers are using content as the main channel in their marketing strategy.
-With that said only 19% rate their organisation’s efforts as successful and only 41% are clear on what an effective or successful content marketing strategy even looks like.
+With that said only 19% rate their organization’s efforts as successful and only 41% are clear on what an effective or successful content marketing strategy even looks like.

 Though there is indeed an impressive growth in the use of content as an essential tool in their marketing strategy, B2B companies and marketers are still making SEO mistakes that are simply killing their content quality and marketing efforts.
 This post will teach you the core SEO mistakes that are killing your content strategy.